randyrossi/bmc64/README.md

 TheC64 (Maxi) | Maxi Positional

 * Make sure you have the rpi_*.vkm files located in each machine subdir.

+* Special thanks goes out to ody81(github) / ody ody (youtube) user who figured out the Maxi mappings.
+You can watch his tutorial on how to put BMC64 inside a Maxi case here: https://www.youtube.com/channel/UCrXCNM2oXmIA7sTUwXrumiw

 ## Plus/4 Keyboard Notes